Regulatory Context and Summary of Gaps: Greenhouse Gas Emissions and Climate Change

 Specifically, we would like to hear from you on the following:

-- Do these updates provide sufficient guidance to proponents to prepare their applications?
+- Do these updates provide sufficient guidance to applicants to prepare their applications?
 If not, please elaborate on what is missing?

 - Do you have views on the proposed scalable approach for filing requirements, based on GHG emissions thresholds?